sting-ioc/sting/docs/naming.md

 annotation.
 A service is consumed by being passed as; constructor parameters in injectable components or as method parameters passed to provider methods.
 These parameters can also be annotated with the {@link: sting.Named @Named} annotation.
-When sting compiles the injector, it ensures that the consumer service dependency can only be satisfied by producers if they have the same qualifier.
+When sting compiles the injector, it ensures that the consumer service dependency can only be satisfied by services published by a producer component if they have the same qualifier.

 ## Qualified Components